WorldFamousElectronics/PulseSensorPlayground/resources/PulseSensor Playground Tools.md

 ---
 ### pause()
 Turn off timer and stop reading and processing Pulse Sensor data.
-Useful if you need to do other time sensitive things. returns `true` when successful.
+Useful if you need to do other time sensitive things.
+Returns `true` when successful.

 ---
 ### resume()
 Turn on timer and start reading and processing Pulse Sensor data.
-Use this after calling pause() to resume Pulse Sensor. returns `true` when successful.
+Use this after calling pause() to resume Pulse Sensor.
+Returns `true` when successful.

 ---
 ### isPaused()
-Retruns 'true' while Pulse Sensor is paused, `false` while Pulse Sensor is running.
+Retruns `true` while Pulse Sensor is paused, `false` while Pulse Sensor is running.

 ---
 ### sawNewSample()